 - The executor of the will

 - Final arrangements

 - Mirror wills (identical wills for spouses)

 You can store your online will and bank account information in the Fabric Vault.
 This cloud storage tool is free.
-It is an easy way to reduce the stress that a widow or family face trying to transfer your accounts into their name.
+It is an easy way to reduce the stress of a widow or family faces trying to transfer your accounts into their name.

 - Term life insurance is available

-You can use FreeWill to create your own will at no cost.
+You can use FreeWill to create a will at no cost.
 Even their power of attorney and living will forms are free.

-The main reason FreeWill is free to use is that they encourage charitable giving.
-Nonprofits partner with FreeWill to cover the expense for making online wills.
+The main reason FreeWill is free to use is that it encourages charitable giving.
+Nonprofits partner with FreeWill to cover the expense of making online wills.